Plumbing failure investigations and analysis

 After returning to Arkansas with his wife to raise their family, Mark moved into the insurance claims adjusting field with an emphasis in plumbing related claims for over sixteen-years.

-While in Denver, he met Mark Passamaneck and they became friends, eventually collaborating on plumbing failure investigations projects.
+While in Denver, he met Mark Passamaneck, a forensic engineer, and they became friends, eventually collaborating on plumbing failure investigations projects.
 The relationship continued to strengthen resulting in the offering of mail-in plumbing part failure analysis and investigations.

 Improperly installed check valve